Safe Travels Help

 - Only upload tests from Hawaii’s Trusted Testing Partners, all other tests will be rejected.

-- Make sure your first and last name, test date, test result, name of trusted testing partner are on the test.
+- Make sure your first and last name, date your test was taken, type of test taken, name of trusted testing partner and lab are on the test.

-- Make sure the first and last name on the test result matches the first and last name in the Safe Travels digital form.
+- Make sure the first and last name and date of birth on the test result matches the first and last name and date of birth in the Safe Travels digital form.

 - Don’t upload screenshots of your phone, mobile device or computer, or photos of your test, they will fail.